 And that’s exactly what they did.
 This is not a conspiracy theory.
 There’s really no mystery to it.
 This is what modern ‘democracy’ has become.

 It appears that in both cases, Cambridge Analytica profiled and targetted people who are susceptible to propaganda and well presented political messages, then ruthlessly exploited them, resulting in a spike in engagement on polling day among their paymasters supporters and a drop off among supporters of their opponents.
 Many a Remain and Clinton supporter has since bemoaned the fact that they didn’t vote for the simple reason that they believed the result to be a foregone conclusion.

-What this means, above all else, is that neither Brexit or Trump’s victory had anything to do with any organic ‘movements’ to ‘take back power/control’ from any establishment as they are routinely portrayed.
-They were bought about, ultimately, by cynical, calculating, undemocratic, mass manipulation of the general population via targetted psychological profiling.
+What this means, above all else, is that neither Brexit or Trump’s victory were results of an organic movement to ‘take back control’ from the establishment as they are routinely portrayed.
+They were largely bought about by cynical, calculating, undemocratic mass manipulation of the general public via targetted psychological online profiling.

 In spite of the non-racist, honourable intentions of many of those who backed Brexit and Trump, there can be no doubt that these election results have empowered the far right, to the point of it being able to rebrand itself as ‘Alt-Right’ and swell its ranks.